 Now that you have your equipment ready, challenge yourself to make your background worthy of a wedding reception.
 Don’t just film yourself against a blank wall—have some fun with it!
 Some ideas: Display photos of the couple on a bookshelf, or have bubbly in the background and toast with it at the end.

 Edit and Send the Final Cut

-When you finish editing and export your audio/video clip, you may find it challenging to send such a large file through email.
+When you finish editing and are ready to export your audio/video clip, you may find it challenging to send such a large file through email.
 First, ask whoever is in charge of collecting the toasts if they have a preferred method of sending the file.
 That person should be able to give you instructions.
-If not, I would recommend using a Dropbox folder, a SharePoint file, or a free file-sharing service called WeTransfer.
+If not, try using a Dropbox folder, a SharePoint file, or a free file-sharing service called WeTransfer.
 A USB drive may also be an option, but only if you plan to see this person prior to the wedding.

 5 Ways to Upgrade Your Average Toast

 Nailed the basics?
 Take your virtual toast up a notch with these advanced options.

 If you have any aspirations of blogging, vlogging, TikTok’ing, or content creation in the near future, it may make sense to invest in a quality ring light setup for your toast.
 Most models cost less than $50.